Leonardodaladno1996/-Search-for-similar-images/README.md

 My approach to the problem of finding similar images in an arbitrary dataset.
-The idea is to use the representations obtained by a pre-trained neural network to obtain the sum vectors of each filter of the last convolutional layer for each image and then compare using a suitable proximity metric.
+The idea is to use the representations obtained by a pre-trained neural network to obtain the sum vectors of each filter of the last convolutional layer for each image and then compare using a cosine distance.

 This approach works quite well for a large number of images, with the special exception of those that are graphical sketches in the dataset.
 They require additional processing